briceallard/MEVN-Boiler/README.md

 ## Configuration

-- Server configuration: You can configure the server settings in the `server/config.js` file.
+- Server configuration: You can configure the server settings in the `api/src/server.ts` file.

-- Client configuration: Modify the client settings in the `client/src/config.js` file.

-- MongoDB configuration: Update the MongoDB connection string in the `server/config.js` file.
+- MongoDB configuration: Update the MongoDB connection string in the `api/src/config/db.config.ts` file.

 ## Development